jazzsequence/Address-Book/README.md

 2. Activate Address Book through the 'Plugins' menu in WordPress.

 ## Changelog ##

+### 0.3.5 ###

+* Set $old_things to an array if unset in https://github.com/jazzsequence/Address-Book/pull/21
+* Bump johnbillion/extended-cpts from 5.0.5 to 5.0.11 in https://github.com/jazzsequence/Address-Book/pull/20
+* Bump cmb2/cmb2 from 2.10.1 to 2.11.0 in https://github.com/jazzsequence/Address-Book/pull/19

+### 0.3.4 ###

+* Properly composerize the plugin

 ### 0.3.3 ###
 * Bump johnbillion/extended-cpts from 4.2.3 to 4.5.2 by @dependabot-preview in https://github.com/jazzsequence/Address-Book/pull/12